trill-lang/trill/README.md

 - Closures are entirely unsupported in the LLVM backend.
 Closures are very much still in progress.
 - There are no generics.
 I’m still speccing out the generics system, but I’m thinking it’ll be fairly similar to C++’s [Concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)) proposal — everything verified before being explicitly instantiated.
 - There are no `enum` s, like in Swift. `enum`s from C are currently imported as global constants
-- There is no standard library that exists alongside libc.
-You pretty much just get whatever you get with C, which includes all the pitfalls of manual pointers
+- There is a very limited standard library that exists alongside libc.
+You pretty much just get whatever you get with C, which includes all the pitfalls of manual pointers.
   - Ideally I have a standard library that vends common types like `Array` , `String` , `Dictionary` , `Set` , etc.
 - The LLVM codegen is definitely not optimal, and certainly not correct.
-- Many more issues
+- Many more yet-unknown issues and corner-cases.

 ## Should I use Trill in production?